huaixzk/unpackbootimg/README.md

 unpackbootimg
 =============

-unpackbootimg  mkbootimg  useful  tool for android  boot.img ... for linux windows and so on ....
+unpackbootimg  mkbootimg  useful  tool for android  boot.img ... for linux windows Mingw and so on ....